-- 1. The animal facility is separated from areas that are open to unrestricted personnel traffic within the building.
-External facility doors are self-closing and self-locking. - Doors to areas where infectious materials and/or animals are housed, open inward, are self-closing, are kept closed when experimental animals are present, and must never be propped open.
-Doors to cubicles inside an animal room may open outward or slide horizontally or vertically. - 3.
-A hand-washing sink is located at the exit of the areas where infectious materials and/or animals are housed or are manipulated.
-Additional sinks for hand washing must be located in other appropriate locations within the facility. - 4.
-If the animal facility has segregated areas where infectious materials and/or animals are housed or manipulated, a sink must also be available for hand washing at the exit from each segregated area.
-Sink traps are filled with water, and/or appropriate disinfectant to prevent the migration of vermin and gases. - 5.
+- a.
+External facility doors are self-closing and self-locking. - b.
+Access to the animal facility is restricted. - c.
+Doors to areas where infectious materials and/or animals are housed open inward, are self-closing, are kept closed when experimental animals are present, and are never to be propped open.
+Doors to cubicles inside an animal room may open outward or slide horizontally or vertically. - 2.
+A handwashing sink is located at the exit of the areas where infectious materials and/or animals are housed or manipulated.
+Additional sinks for handwashing are located in other appropriate locations within the facility.
+If the animal facility has segregated areas where infectious materials and/or animals are housed or manipulated, a sink is also available for handwashing at the exit from each segregated area. - a.
+Emergency eyewash and shower are readily available, easily accessible, and appropriately maintained. - b.
+Sink traps are filled with water and/or appropriate disinfectant to prevent the migration of vermin and gases. - c.
+If open floor drains are provided, the traps are filled with water and/or appropriate disinfectant or sealed to prevent the migration of vermin and gases. - 3.
 The animal facility is designed, constructed, and maintained to facilitate cleaning and housekeeping.
-The interior surfaces (walls, floors and ceilings) are water resistant. - 6.
-Penetrations in floors, walls and ceiling surfaces are sealed, including openings around ducts, doors and doorframes, to facilitate pest control and proper cleaning. - 7.
-Floors must be slip-resistant, impervious to liquids, and resistant to chemicals. - 8.
-Cabinets and bench tops must be impervious to water and resistant to heat, organic solvents, acids, alkalis, and other chemicals.
-Spaces between benches, cabinets, and equipment must be accessible for cleaning. - 9.
-Furniture should be minimized.
-Chairs used in animal area must be covered with a non-porous material that can be easily cleaned and decontaminated.
-Furniture must be capable of supporting anticipated loads and uses.
-Sharp edges and corners must be avoided. - 10.
-External windows are not recommended; if present, windows must be sealed and resistant to breakage.
-The presence of windows may impact facility security and therefore must be assessed by security personnel. - 11.
-Ventilation must be provided in accordance with the Guide for Care and Use of Laboratory Animals.
-The direction of airflow into the animal facility is inward; animal rooms maintain inward directional airflow compared to adjoining hallways.
-A ducted exhaust air ventilation system is provided.
-Exhaust air is discharged to the outside without being recirculated to other rooms.
-Ventilation system design must consider the heat and high moisture load produced during the cleaning of animal rooms and the cage wash process. - 12.
-Internal facility appurtenances, such as light fixtures, air ducts, and utility pipes, are arranged to minimize horizontal surface areas, to facilitate cleaning and minimize the accumulation of debris or fomites.
+The interior surfaces (e.g., walls, floors, and ceilings) are water-resistant. - a.
+Floors are slip-resistant, impervious to liquids, and resistant to chemicals.
+Floors with drains are sloped toward drains to facilitate cleaning. - b.
+Penetrations in floors, walls, and ceiling surfaces are sealed, including openings around ducts, doors, doorframes, outlets, and switch plates to facilitate pest control and proper cleaning. - c.
+Internal facility fixtures, such as light features, air ducts, and utility pipes, are designed and installed to minimize horizontal surface areas to facilitate cleaning and minimize the accumulation of debris or fomites. - d.
+External windows are not recommended; if present, they are sealed and resistant to breakage. - e.
+Illumination is adequate for all activities and avoids reflections and glare that could impede vision. - 4.
+Furniture is minimized and can support anticipated loads and uses. - a.
+Benchtops are impervious to water and resistant to heat, organic solvents, acids, alkalis, and other chemicals.